lecritch/neural_networks_p1-chi-sea-dsc/README.md

 # Background

-Neural Networks have been around for a while.
+Neural networks have been around for a while.
 They are over 70 years old, dating back to  their proposal in 1944 by Warren McCullough and Walter Pitts.
 These first proposed neural nets had thresholds and weights, but no layers and no specific training mechanisms.

 The "Perceptron" the first trainable neural network was created by Frank Rosenblatt in 1957.
 It consisted of a single layer with adjustable weights in the middle of input and output layers.